pogossian/ansible_aws_instance/README.md

-## Automatically creating instances in AWS for web applications end load balancers
+## Automatically creating instances in AWS for web applications and load balancers

 *Ansible playbook should be ran from same VPC*